 As indicated above, a connected organization can receive the donation of items from its members for the purposes of raising funds.
 It is the connected organization's right and ability to use its funds to pay establishment, administration, and solicitation costs that enable the connected organization to receive such donations.
-See 2 U.S.C. \$441b(b)(2)(C).
+See 2 U.S.C.
+441b(b)(2)(C).
 In addition, Commission regulations specifically provide for reimbursement to the connected organization.
 11 CFR 114.5(b)(2).
 The Commission concludes that any reimbursements made by the PAC under the one-third rule should be made to the Member Board.
 The Member Board may then make its own decisions as to how to distribute the reimbursed amounts among the donors.
 See Advisory Opinion 1982-36.
 Compare Advisory Opinion 1989-18.

 In view of the conclusion that reimbursement may be made to the connected organization, and does not have to be made from the PAC to individual donors, the value of the items may be aggregated for determining how the reimbursement should be made.
 Since these raffles, auctions, and sales are being made at a social event, e.g., a dinner-dance, the costs of any professional entertainment should also be added to the value of fundraising items when determining the one-third figure.
-Since solicitation costs are exempt costs with regard to any lawful solicitation of funds under 2 U.S.C. \$441b(b)(2)(C) and 441b(b)(4), the Member Board may subtract from the cost of the event the costs of the actual solicitation for the event.
-See Advisory Opinion 1979-72.
+Since solicitation costs are exempt costs with regard to any lawful solicitation of funds under 2 U.S.C.
+441b(b)(2)(C) and 441b(b)(4), the Member Board may subtract from the cost of the event the costs of the actual solicitation for the event.
+Such solicitation costs include the expenses for food, drink, and the facilities where the event is held.
+See Advisory Opinions 1980-50 and 1979-72.